EventideSystems/tool_for_systemic_change/README.md

 ### Connecting Stakeholders

-Obsekio provides tools for visualising the connections betweens stakeholders engaged across initiatives, identify the impact of each in the network that supports your projects.
+Obsekio provides tools for visualising the connections betweens stakeholders engaged across initiatives, identify how much each impacts the ecosystem of parties with an interest in the tracked projects.

 ![stakeholder graph](app/assets/images/graph.png)